World Chess Championship: From 1851 to 1886

 In 1866, Wilhelm Steinitz narrowly defeated Anderssen in a match (8–6, 0 draws).
-Steinitz confirmed his standing as the world's leading player by winning a match against Johannes Zukertort in 1872 (7–1, 4 draws), winning the Vienna 1873 chess tournament, and winning a match over Joseph Henry Blackburne by a crushing 7–0 (0 draws) in 1876.
+However, he was not immediately able to conclusively demonstrate his superiority.
+Steinitz placed third at the Paris 1867 chess tournament, behind Kolisch and Szymon Winawer; he placed second at the Dundee 1867 tournament, behind Gustav Neumann; and he again placed second at the Baden-Baden 1870 chess tournament, which was the strongest that had been held to date (Anderssen came first, and won twice against Steinitz).
+Steinitz confirmed his standing as the world's leading player by winning the London 1872 tournament, winning a match against Johannes Zukertort in 1872 (7–1, 4 draws), winning the Vienna 1873 chess tournament, and decisively winning a match over Joseph Henry Blackburne 7–0 (0 draws) in 1876.

-However, apart from the Blackburne match, Steinitz played no competitive chess between the Vienna tournaments of 1873 and 1882.
+Apart from the Blackburne match, Steinitz played no competitive chess between the Vienna tournaments of 1873 and 1882.
 During that time, Zukertort emerged as the world's leading active player, winning the Paris 1878 chess tournament.
 Zukertort then won the London 1883 chess tournament by a convincing 3-point margin, ahead of nearly every leading player in the world, with Steinitz finishing second.
 This tournament established Steinitz and Zukertort as the best two players in the world, and led to a match between these two, the World Chess Championship 1886, won by Steinitz.

 There is some debate over whether to date Steinitz's reign as world champion from his win over Anderssen in 1866, or from his win over Zukertort in 1886.
 The 1886 match was clearly agreed to be for the world championship, but there is no indication that Steinitz was regarded as the defending champion.
 There is also no known evidence of Steinitz being called the world champion after defeating Anderssen in 1866.
 It has been suggested that Steinitz could not make such a claim while Morphy was alive (Morphy died in 1884).
 There are a number of references to Steinitz as world champion in the 1870s, the earliest being after the first Zukertort match in 1872.
 Later, in 1879, it was argued that Zukertort was world champion, since Morphy and Steinitz were not active.
-However, later in his career, at least from 1887, Steinitz dated his reign from this 1866 match, and early sources such as the New York Times in 1894, and Emanuel Lasker in 1908, and Reuben Fine in 1952 all do the same.
+However, later in his career, at least from 1887, Steinitz dated his reign from this 1866 match, and early sources such as the New York Times in 1894, Emanuel Lasker in 1908, and Reuben Fine in 1952 all do the same.

 Many modern commentators divide Steinitz's reign into an "unofficial" one from 1866 to 1886, and an "official" one after 1886.
 By this reckoning, the first World Championship match was in 1886, and Steinitz was the first official World Chess Champion.